US national debt surpasses $35 trillion for first time - www.lokmattimes.com

 Washington, July 30 The US federal government's total public debt has surpassed $35 trillion for the first time, ...

-Washington, July 30 The US federal government's total public debt has surpassed $35 trillion for the first time, as recorded at the end of last week, according to the latest data released by the Treasury Department.
+Washington, July 30 The US federal government's total public debt has surpassed $35 trillion for the first time, again sparking concerns about the nation's escalating debt problem and its implications for the US economy.

-Just seven months ago, the US national debt surpassed $34 trillion in late December 2023.
-Three months before that, the US reached a historic milestone by passing $33 trillion.
+Just seven months ago, the US national debt surpassed $ 34 trillion in late December 2023.
+Three months before that, the United States reached a historic milestone by passing $ 33 trillion.

 "The borrowing just keeps marching along, reckless and unyielding," said Maya MacGuineas, president of the Committee for a Responsible Federal Budget, in a statement.
 "Yet despite all the risks and warning signs, these alarm bells seem to be falling on deaf ears."